Easy Royal Icing Recipe

 Here’s the routine I follow when decorating sugar cookies.
 Adjust it to your pace and design style:

 - Day 1 – Bake the cookies: Make the dough and bake.
 You can also bake in batches or freeze dough for later.
+I always use my favorite sugar cookie recipe because the cookies hold their shape and provide a flat surface for decorating.

 - Day 2 – Make royal icing and base layer: Mix the icing and tint with gel food coloring.
 Make slightly more than you think you’ll need so all cookies match.
 Flood cookies with the base layer and let dry overnight.